dwrrehman/programming_language/readme.txt

 there is currently no built-in mechanism for allowing the user to define their own functions, or macro-operations, and this is not planned to be implemented currently. rather, a macro-like mechanism is emergently acheived via the existing operations such as "at", "do", "set", etc.

-a graph coloring approach for register allocation is planned to be used. currently unimplemented, as instruction selection is currently in progress.
+a graph coloring approach for register allocation is planned to be used. currently unimplemented, as instruction selection is currently in progress. as stated, spill code, and automatic stack memory management will not take place, ever. if register allocation (RA) fails to allocate variables into the registers, an error is generated, and the programmer must fix this error by manually managing stack memory or storing variables in memory somehow, or compressing the data variables into registers better.

-there is no notion of functions, structs, classes (or any other typical high-level abstraction) in this language, as these are not neccessary, and hinder optimizations.
+also, there is no notion of functions, structs, classes (or any other typical high-level abstraction) in this language, as these are not neccessary, and hinder optimizations.

 comments are denoted with parenthesis, and are character based, not word based, and are only allowed between valid instructions. additionally, comments can nest within each other. eg, (something (like this) or that.)